When is RuPaul's Drag Race season 13 released on Netflix? Queens, changes and judges

 There are visible changes which have been made to the show, with the judges’ table being extended and glass panels placed in between each seat.

-Season 12 finished with a virtual finale after the coronavirus pandemic interrupted filming, so it’s thought the effects of social distancing could spill over into season 13.
+Season 12 finished with a virtual finale after the coronavirus pandemic interrupted filming, so the effects of social distancing will continue in season 13.

-This could mean new challenges or perhaps an entirely new set for the new series.
+Some of the challenges on the series so far have included the Queens forming a pop group to write lyrics and perform choreography to a new version of RuPaul’s song ‘Condragulations’, and challenged to do their most dramatic overacting in cheesy RuPaulmark holiday movies.

 Who won RuPaul’s Drag Race season 12?